November 2015 Paris attacks: Bataclan theatre massacre

 Beginning at around 21:50, a mass shooting and hostage-taking occurred at the Bataclan theatre on the boulevard Voltaire in the 11th arrondissement.
-The American rock band Eagles of Death Metal was playing to an audience of about 1,500 people.
+The American rock band Eagles of Death Metal were playing to an audience of about 1,500 people.

-Three dark-clad gunmen armed with Zastava M70 assault rifles had been waiting in a black rental car near the venue for more than an hour.
+Three dark-clad gunmen armed with three different types of assault rifles (Zastava M70, Norinco Type 56-1, and an AKKS-47 rifle) had been waiting in a black rental car near the venue for more than an hour.
 The terrorists were three French natives of Algerian descent: Foued Mohamed-Aggad, age 23; Ismaël Omar Mostefaï, age 29; and Samy Amimour, age 28.
 As the band was playing their song "Kiss the Devil", the three men got out of the car and opened fire on people outside the venue, killing three.
 Then, they burst into the concert hall and opened fire on the crowd.
 Witnesses heard shouts of "Allahu Akbar" as the terrorists opened fire.
 Initially, the audience mistook the gunfire for pyrotechnics.
 The band ran offstage and escaped with many of the crew.

-Rows of people were mown down by gunfire or were forced to drop to the ground to avoid being shot.
+Rows of people were mowed down by gunfire or were forced to drop to the ground to avoid being shot.
 Survivors described hundreds of people lying beside and on top of each other in pools of blood, screaming in terror and pain.
 The gunmen also fired up into the balconies, and dead bodies fell down onto the stalls below.
 For a few minutes, the hall was plunged into darkness, with only the flashes from the assault rifles as the gunmen kept shooting.
 The terrorists shouted that they were there because of the French airstrikes against Islamic State.
 Another witness who was inside the Bataclan heard a gunman say, "This is because of all the harm done by Hollande to Muslims all over the world."